Should I apply for financial aid?

 Mid-Pacific's Admissions Committee and Financial Aid Committee are independent of each other.
 Applying for financial aid has no bearing upon the admissions process.
 While Mid-Pacific is committed to meeting the demonstrated need of accepted students, there is a limited amount of aid available.

 Do I need to reapply for financial aid each year?Yes, unless your family's circumstances allow you to cover tuition costs in full.
 As long as your financial need continues, the school will continue to try to assist you.
-Adjustments will be made each year for tuition increases, changes in your family's financial picture, availability of financial aid funds, and the number of applicants.
+Adjustments will be made each year based on the information provided, changes in your family's financial picture, availability of financial aid funds, and the number of applicants.

 Will my child's financial aid award change from year to year?Financial aid is recalculated each year using information from the current Parents' Financial Statement.
 If there is little or no change in the financial circumstances, a family can generally expect awards to remain at approximately the same level.
 The financial aid awards, however, may be affected by the total funds budgeted and the number of applicants.

-What should I do if I have copies of all the required documents for the school, except my Federal income tax return?You should submit your copy of the PFS and all other documents to SSS.
-Your child's name will then be entered onto the financial aid list and will be acted upon when all documents are received.
+What should I do if I have copies of all the required documents for the school, except my Federal income tax return?You should submit your copy of the PFS and all other documents to your SSS account.
+Your account will only be acted upon when all documents are received.
 It should be noted that the financial aid will not be granted until the Federal 1040 income tax return (including all schedules) is received.

-Do I mail the IRS Form 4506-T to the Internal Revenue Service?No, the signed (and undated) form is sent to SSS/NAIS.
+Do I mail the IRS Form 4506-T to the Internal Revenue Service?Not required.

 When would I be notified of the financial aid award?Parents of new incoming middle and high school students will be notified of financial aid awards in April before the parents' admissions decision date of April 15 (if financial aid application was completed on time).
 Parents of Kindergarten through grade 5 students will be notified in May of the financial aid award (if the financial aid application was completed on time).
 Parents of returning students will be notified in April/May (provided that the financial aid application was completed on time).